NGO-Xuan/Titanic-HW/README.md

 # Titanic-HW
 This is a project that I worked with Titanic data.
 The aim of this project is to build a model that predict the survive status of customer on the trip.

-There are four models that I used to build a model.
+There are four algorithms that I used to build the model.
 Here is the detail:

 mean_accuracy    model
 1    0.816129    LogisticRegression()